The mountains reawaken in May. Summer attractions open, spring skiing wraps, and wildlife start to reappear after a winter away.

 To top it off, areas of the national park that have been closed for the last several months start to thaw and become accessible to visitors.

-Here's what you can expect to see, do, and experience in Banff and Lake Louise in May.
+Here's what to do in Banff and Lake Louise in May.

 If you've been counting down the days until summer, you'll find a light at the end of the tunnel in May.
 Because of our latitude, we see more daylight hours than some of the most populated cities in Canada.
 Take Toronto, you'll have one extra full hour of light here, and the same can be said for the extra half hour compared to Vancouver.